AlexandraTulchinsky/Blockchain-Token-Predictor/README.md

 • Model scored with 63% accuracy.

 • Value of overall token is below a dollar and currently decreasing.
-Token's value only spiked twice.
+Token's value only had one major spike.

 • Can be concluded token does not have favourable ROI.